A Ganzstellensatz for semi-algebraic sets and a boundedness criterion for rational functions: Formulation of the general Ganzstellensatz

 \section{Formulation of the general Ganzstellensatz}

-Let $(K,\nu)$ be any valued field, $L$ an extension field, and $A\subseteq L$ some $O_K$-algebra.
-We give here the definitions and the framework for proving a Ganzstellensatz.
-A Motivation for these definitions and a proof for Lemma \ref{fw} (for a general theory of valued fields) can be found in \cite{DY}.
+We introduce here the definitions and the framework for proving a Ganzstellensatz.
+A motivation for these definitions, as well as a proof of Proposition \ref{fw} for a general theory of valued fields, can be found in \cite{DY}.